 Common Signs You’re Using the Wrong Soil Mix for Prayer Plants

 Many common prayer plant problems can be caused by an improper environment, poor watering schedule, or wrong soil mix.
 With that said, if you notice any of the following issues, it’s a good idea to check out your soil mix.

 Yellowing leaves often signal that your plant’s soil is too wet.
 This could be caused by overwatering or soil that doesn’t drain well.

 Wilting leaves are most often caused by dry soil.
-If you’re watering your plant properly, there’s a good chance your soil mix isn’t holding enough water.
+If you’re watering your prayer plant properly, there’s a good chance your soil mix isn’t holding enough water.

 A stunted plant may signal that your plant isn’t taking up enough nutrients.
 Even if you’re applying fertilizer, it may be leaching out before your plant has a chance to take it up.
 Ensure that your soil contains materials that can hold nutrients, such as peat moss, coco coir, or compost.